Boulevard du Midi 150

 - 1 video guide for children from 7 years old.

 - "À la recherche des bébés canards" (On the hunt for baby ducks) - a game trail for 3 years old and above to discover all about the collections of animals at Halle Gate.

 - 1 multimedia game to learn about the history of the fortifications in Brussels aimed at children 7 years old and above and at adults.

 - Chainmail (armour) reconstructions.

 - 1 medieval drawing table.

-And not far from the Museum, there is a marvellous medieval playground of 4,000m².
+And, just a stone's throw from the Museum is a marvellous medieval playground of 4,000m².

 Train: Brussels Midi Station.
 Metro: Line 2 - Porte de Hal/Hallepoort stop.